-After studying this lesson, you will be able to :-
+The study of this lesson will enable you to :-

-- 1. Observe that the main aim of Swami Dayananda was to revive the ancient religion of the Aryans. - 2.
-Hindu religion was relied on Vedas and discard Puranas. - 3.
-Explain the reasons and programme of the Arya Samaj. - 4.
-First time in Hinduism non Hindu was converted to Hindu fold. - 5.
-Find the role of Arya Samaj in spread of education. - 6.
-Common masses were attracted by this movement. - 7.
-Describe briefly the role of Swami Dayananda in making Indian Nationalism.
+- explain that the main aim of Swami Dayananda was to revive the ancient religion of the Aryans. - discuss that the Hindu religion relied on Vedas. - explain the reasons and programme of the Arya Samaj. - illustrate that for the first time in Hinduism, non Hindus were converted to Hindu fold. - explain the role of Arya Samaj in spread of education. - explain the role of Swami Dayananda in rousing the feeling of Indian Nationalism.